MadameG1t/QA-Portfolio/STLC/test reporting.md

 ### Scenario 2: Invalid Date of Birth

-As a user of GroceryMate, I am not able to purchase alcohol if Im under 18 years old.
+As a user of GroceryMate, I am not able to purchase alcohol if Im a little under 18 years old.

 | Step# | Action                               | Expected outcome                                           | OK/NOK | URL                                                | Link to issue               |
 |-------|--------------------------------------|------------------------------------------------------------|--------|----------------------------------------------------|-----------------------------|